SSA & DTL partner on public sector management training programme

 Successful delegates will be awarded professional recognition as CTArc™ (Collaborative Transformation Architect), and provided with a pathway to a Level 7 Postgraduate Certificate in Collaborative Transformation.

-Click here to find out more about the programme
+Click here to visit SSA's website and find out more about the programme